 The safest option, corrugated, remains a popular material choice for custom packaging because of its durability and low cost.

-Its thick corrugated texture offers support to heavier items while also offering optimal protection to your more fragile items.
+Its thick texture offers support to heavier items while also offering optimal protection to your more fragile items.

-However, corrugated packaging may not be a necessity if your products are not very prone to breakage.
+Keep in mind, corrugated packaging may not be a necessity if your products are not very prone to breakage.